 In case of a push, the best would then be returned to the players with no vigorish collected by the bookies.

 A moneyline bet is the simplest and most straightforward bet that you can make.
 This type of bet is also one of the most common go-to wagers for newbies, casuals, or those just looking to bet for some quick fun.

 Compared to point spread betting, a moneyline bet is all about who wins and nothing more.
+Even totals seem complicated when comparing either total and spread wagers.
 There are no conditions that need to satisfy as long as the team you wagered for wins the game.

 To better understand how the plus and minus sign works in a moneyline bet, take a game between the Baltimore Ravens and the Indianapolis Colts, where the odds are: